Site Name: Former Intel Mountain View Facility

 Early investigations identified unsaturated soils impacted with VOCs above cleanup level for soils on Lots 4 and 5.
 Raytheon consequently proposed the implementation of an in-situ soil vapor extraction (SVE) system to treat the source areas on Lot 4 and Lot 5.
 However, due to the rise of the ground water table these soils became saturated and the proposed soil vapor extraction system was determined to be infeasible.
 As such, the clean-up of these source areas has been left to the existing Ground Water Extraction and Treatment System operated by Intel.

 By 2005 the existing Ground Water Extraction and Treatment System was no longer effective at addressing the VOC mass located on Lot 4.
 Rather, VOCs on Lot 4 were slowly being pulled onto Lot 3, in effect shifting the future costs and liability of ground water remediation solely on Intel.
 In order to more aggressively clean-up the ground water at Lot 4, Intel evaluated a range of alternatives.
 Enhancing the natural reductive dechlorination (bioremediation) at the site was the preferred remedial option, and Intel and Raytheon are working together on the implementation.
-Currently (2015) a fourth phase of implementation is in progress, and results have been very positive to date.
+Currently (2017) four phases of enhanced bioremediation have been implemented, and results have been very positive to date.
 (Figure 1).

 Indoor Air Evaluation and Risk Assessment